Josiah Swinney, Criminal Defense Lawyer in Frankfort, Clinton County, Indiana

 Important Cases

-• United States v.
-Jones (2012): Held that attaching a GPS device to a vehicle and tracking its movements constitutes a search under the Fourth Amendment.
+- United States v.
+Jones (2012): GPS tracking is a search under the Fourth Amendment, applicable in Clinton County.

 Criminal Suppression Law and Article 1 Section 11 of the Indiana Constitution